ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab06.md

 <h1>CS16: Programming Assignment 06</h1>
 <h2>Introduction -- Important: Read this!</h2>
 The assignment for this week will utilize concepts of file I/O data streams and string manipulation.
 Some of the concepts needed to finish this lab, such as the various string member functions and others items, will be discussed further in the Thursday lecture in class.
 Again, the TAs and I will be looking for (and grading) programming stylizations, such as proper use of comments, tab indentation, good variable names, and overall block and function designs.
-So, it's not enough for your lab to pass submit.cs!
+So, it is not enough for your lab to pass submit.cs!
 Please read the instructions herein <b>carefully</b>.

 <h2>Step 1: Getting Ready</h2>
 Open a terminal window and log into the correct machine.